Message from the Chancellor

 We recognize that some students struggle with food and housing insecurity, so we launched the Basic Needs Center (BaNC) to provide students with food and housing assistance, and to connect them with other services and resources so they can focus on class, and not worry about where they will sleep or might be able to find food.

-With instruction being moved online during the COVID-19 pandemic, we are also working to ensure students have access to technology.
+With instruction being moved online during the COVID-19 pandemic, we worked to ensure students have access to technology.
 We have provided more than 1,000 laptops to students to date.
 And we don’t loan them out to be returned at the end of the semester.
 The laptops are theirs to keep.

 Building for the Future

-We look forward to welcoming students back to campus as soon as it is safe to do so.
-And things will certainly look different then, as we are moving forward with construction and renovation projects to create modern, well-equipped learning spaces for our students.
+As welcome more students back to campus, things certainly look different as we are moving forward with construction and renovation projects to create modern, well-equipped learning spaces for our students.

-At the Canyon Country Campus, we are nearing completion of the Science Center, a four-story, 55,000-square-foot facility featuring classrooms and labs for many in-demand programs, including anatomy, astronomy, biology, chemistry, computer science, and environmental science.
-And next to it, the Student Services/Learning Resource Center is taking shape since we broke ground this year.
+At the Canyon Country Campus, we recently opened the Science Center, a four-story, 55,000-square-foot facility featuring classrooms and labs for many in-demand programs, including anatomy, astronomy, biology, chemistry, computer science, and environmental science.
+And next to it, the Student Services/Learning Resource Center is taking shape since we broke ground last year.
 A mirror image of the Science Center, its four stories will provide a central location for tutoring and library services, along with meeting and classroom spaces.

 At the Valencia Campus, we are continuing to upgrade facilities that date to the early days of the college.
 Boykin Hall, a 44-year-old science laboratory facility, is set to undergo a $4.8 million modernization that will provide students with upgraded laboratories and classrooms.